SeyedHamidreza/GOOD_descriptor/README.md

 In the current distribution you can find:
 - an implementation of the GOOD descriptor (good.h and good.cpp)
-- a test that demonstrates (test_GOOD_descriptor.cpp) how to use it on a test object
+- a sample test code that demonstrates (test_GOOD_descriptor.cpp) how to use it on a test object

 ### How to run the sample code
 First of all you will need a point cloud in PCD or PLY format.
 For your convenience, we have provided a set of sample point clouds in both PLY and PCD format in a folder namely "point_cloud".